KingPsychopath/backend-dev/PowerShell/Scripts/Compare Files Between Two Directories/v1/README.md

 The InputObject and SideIndicator are properties in the output of the Compare-Object cmdlet in PowerShell.

-**InputObject**: This represents the actual objects that are being compared.
+InputObject: This represents the actual objects that are being compared.
 In your script, these would be the files and directories in the paths you specified.

-**SideIndicator**: This shows where the difference lies.
+SideIndicator: This shows where the difference lies.
 It can have one of three values:

 **==:** The object appears in both the reference and difference lists (i.e., it's the same in both directories).
 **<=:** The object appears only in the reference list (i.e., it's only in the first directory).